flora515/sarcasm-project-report/README.md

 #### Preprocessing Labeled Sarcasm Data

 In preparation for the fine-tuning, we transformed the CSV file into a Pandas DataFrame and removed empty comments and unnecessary comlumns.
+A total of 1,010,771 comments remained, 505,368 labeled as sarcastic and 505,403 labeled as non-sarcastic.
 We seperated 20% of the data for testing and split the remaining data into training and validation datasets (10% of the 80% were used for validation, the rest for training).
 Then, we transformed training, validation and test set into the HuggingFace dataset format and tokenized them using the Tokenizer from the pretrained RoBERTa model.

 #### Model Fine-Tuning

-The pretrained RoBERTa (for sequence classification) model served as our base model for the fine-tuning on sarcasm detection.
+The pretrained RoBERTa model (RobertaForSequenceClassification from the transformers library) served as our base model for the fine-tuning on sarcasm detection.
 We enabled Mixed-precision training (using 16-bit fp) to reduce memory consumption and speed up the training time.
-This was crucial for efficiently fine-tuning RoBERTa on the available computational resources.
+This was crucial for efficiently fine-tuning RoBERTa on our available computational resources.
 We added a weight decay parameter of 0.01 to reduce the likelihood of overfitting to noise in the training data.
-We specified a relatively small learning rate of 1e-5 which ensured that the pre-trained weights were adjusted incrementally to adapt to the sarcasm detection task.
+We specified a relatively small learning rate of 1e-5 which ensured that the pre-trained weights were adjusted incrementally to adapt to the sarcasm detection task rather slowly.
 We found two epochs to be sufficient for convergence without significant overfitting on the validation set.

 As a baseline for our fine-tuned model's performance, we used the evaluation metrics of a logistic regression model that was trained on the same data.
 This model was trained within the [Open Machine Learning Course](https://mlcourse.ai/book/index.html) by Yury Kashnitsky and can be found in [this Kaggle notebook](https://www.kaggle.com/code/kashnitsky/a4-demo-sarcasm-detection-with-logit).